 IBM Maximo for Civil Infrastructure provides the following new capabilities, in addition to the core offerings available as part of the IBM Maximo Application Suite.

-Defect Management: A new user interface that records defect information, adds multi-variable defect rankings, attaches pictures, and stores history for defects.
+Defect Management: A new user interface allows inspectors to record defect information, add multi-variable defect rankings, attach pictures and store defect history.
 Structural defects do not exist in isolation, they can affect everything they touch and the integrity of the overall structure.
 By comparing detected defects against work history, sensor data, weather and traffic data and more, AI can help engineers better identify root causes and patterns that indicate a defect may reoccur.

 Improved 3D Visualization: Most serious defects are located within the structure and are not necessarily visible from the outside.
-However, new tools within the Maximo BIM viewer plugin allow users to add annotations to their standard 3D models, giving users access to a 3D representation of an asset, for example a pillar or beam, where all the defects have been annotated on that asset.
+New tools within the Maximo BIM viewer plugin allow users to add annotations to their standard 3D models, giving users access to a 3D representation of an asset, for example a pillar or beam, where all the defects have been annotated.

-Asset Loader Improvements: While every piece of civil infrastructure is unique, many share common hierarchies of assets, and some organizations have hundreds or even thousands of similar bridges that need to be defined in the asset management system.
-To streamline the process, a new tool to better manage import and export of an asset hierarchy, including a new UI to manage imports and exports and the process of selecting files, is now available.
+Asset Loader Improvements: While every piece of civil infrastructure is unique, many share common hierarchies of assets, and some organizations have hundreds or even thousands of similar structures that need to be defined in the asset management system.
+A new tool streamlines the import and export of an asset hierarchy, including a new UI to manage the process and select files.

 IBM Maximo for Civil Infrastructure integrates 30 years of recognized industry-leading infrastructure asset management with best-in-class models from the world's premier infrastructure firms.
 It helps operators and engineers address one of the world's largest and most complex challenges — extending the lifespan of critical structures under frequently changing conditions.
-You can read more about how some of its capabilities were developed here.
+You can watch a video about Maximo for Civil Infrastructure here and read more about the solution here.

 About IBM Maximo